tjthejuggler/JuggleHub/README.md

 - **Track Threshold**: The confidence threshold required to initiate a new track.
 - **High Confidence Threshold**: The confidence threshold for the first association step, where high-confidence detections are matched to existing tracks.
 - **Match Threshold**: The IoU (Intersection over Union) threshold for associating detections with existing tracks.
 A lower value makes it easier to associate a detection with a track, even if they don't perfectly overlap.

 ## 🤖 DNN-Based Tracking System

 JuggleHub now features a state-of-the-art deep neural network tracking system that provides robust, AI-powered ball detection and tracking capabilities alongside the traditional color-based tracking.

 ### Architecture Overview

-The DNN tracking system consists of two main components:
+The DNN tracking system consists of three main components:

 1. **YOLOv11 Object Detection**: Uses a pre-trained YOLOv11 model optimized with Intel OpenVINO for real-time inference
+2. **YOLO-Pose Estimation**: Uses a pre-trained pose estimation model to track hand and body keypoints.
-2. **ByteTrack Multi-Object Tracking**: Maintains consistent object IDs across frames, handling occlusions and temporary disappearances
+3. **ByteTrack Multi-Object Tracking**: Maintains consistent object IDs across frames, handling occlusions and temporary disappearances

 ### Key Components

 #### DNNTracker Class ([`engine/include/DNNTracker.hpp`](engine/include/DNNTracker.hpp))
-- **OpenVINO Integration**: Loads and runs YOLOv11 models in OpenVINO IR format
+- **OpenVINO Integration**: Loads and runs YOLOv11 and YOLO-Pose models in OpenVINO IR format
 - **Preprocessing Pipeline**: Handles image resizing, normalization, and format conversion
 - **Postprocessing**: Converts model outputs to detection boxes with confidence scores
 - **ByteTrack Integration**: Maintains object tracking across frames